Minituff/save-image/README.md

 Saves an image from a URL into your GitHub repo.

-This allows you to cache netowrk images to be used within your repositories.
+This allows you to cache network images to be used within your repositories.
+This is useful for faster loading READMEs and for URLs that timeout sometimes.

 ## Usage